 By Colleen English

 Colleen English is an Assistant Professor of Kinesiology at Penn State Berks.
-Her research focuses on the philosophic and historical dimensions of sport, with emphasis on gender.
-She can be reached at email@example.com or on Twitter @colleen_english.
+Her research focuses primarily on issues surrounding gender in sport.
+She can be reached on Twitter @colleen_english or by email at email@example.com.

 Carly Adams, “Fighting For Acceptance: Sigfrid Edstrom and Avery Brundage: Their Efforts to Shape and Control Women’s Participation in the Olympic Games,” In The Global Nexus Engaged, Sixth International Symposium for Olympic Research (London, Ontario: International Centre for Olympic Studies, 2002): 144-145.